 Epilepsy: A condition in which an individual has recurrent, unprovoked seizures.

-See Related Issues below for information regarding assessment and treatment of specific seizure types and Infantile Spasms - old.
+See Related Issues below for information regarding assessment and treatment of specific seizure types.

 Seizure recurrence risk after a first afebrile, generalized, tonic-clonic seizure in a typically developing child is 25-50%: